 No one knows with certainty how or when the Masonic Fraternity was formed.
 A widely accepted theory among Masonic scholars is that it arose from the stonemasons' guilds during the Middle Ages.
 The language and symbols used in the fraternity's rituals come from this era.
-The oldest document that makes reference to Masons is the Regius Poem, printed about 1390, which was a copy of earlier work.
-In 1717, four lodges in London formed the first Grand Lodge of England and records from that point on are more complete.
+In 1717, four lodges in London formed the first Grand Lodge of England, and records from that point on are more complete.

 Within thirty years, the fraternity had spread throughout Europe and the American Colonies.
 Freemasonry became very popular in colonial America.
 George Washington was a Mason, Benjamin Franklin served as the head of the fraternity in Pennsylvania, as did Paul Revere and Joseph Warren in Massachusetts.

 Pictured: George Washington in full Masonic regalia as he lays the cornerstone of the US Capitol (Ron Cogswell)